mobile app bar

 Gobert keeps Edwards “locked in” by persistently engaging with him.
 The big man ensures Ant stays grounded, finding a balance between having fun and staying disciplined.

 “It’s great to watch him have fun.
-I’m already kind of the annoying guy that tells him to stay locked in & he might feel like I’m trying to cut off his fun, but I know him so well.
+I’m already kind of the annoying guy that tells him to stay locked in and he might feel like I’m trying to cut off his fun, but I know him so well.
 I know that he has to find that balance between having fun [and] staying disciplined,” Gobert said.

-At just 23 years old, Edwards is already one of the league’s most lethal scorers.
+Edwards, 23, is already one of the league’s most lethal scorers.
 However, his excitement can sometimes affect his ability to stay composed across the duration of the game.
 The T-Wolves star has a playful personality that can often be at odds with his killer instinct.

 About the author